Sensimity/com.sensimity.ti.parse/README.md

 For Android support this module has a dependency to an additional [Parse](https://github.com/timanrebel/Parse) module to be able to subscribe your device for GCM.

+## Known issues

+This library only works for Alloy based Titanium apps because internally Backbone is used for the event dispatching.

 ## Changelog

 * 0.1.0 Initial version